ythirion/jurassic-code/copilot-instructions/for-workshop.md

 Regardless of any changes you want to perform, you have to ask me first if it's the right one.

 When refactoring you have to identify the smallest non-breaking change and ask me for confirmation.
+If you need to introduce breaking changes, use the strangler-fig pattern